--Setup restriction filters and have them applied to voice mail ports/DN's - This is the most important thing you should do.
+-Setup restriction filters and have them applied to voice mail ports/DN's - This is for older Voice Mail systems

--Setup restriction filters and have them applied to lines and/or setup COS passwords to bypass restrictions on sets.
+-Setup restriction filters and have them applied to lines and/or sets and/or setup COS passwords to bypass restrictions on sets.
 Concerning above two lines about restrictions:

 -Disable Allow Redirect option for all sets - This prevents a user from redirecting one line to another or Call Forwarding the phone to an external number.

 Restriction example- Restrict 0 for overseas, * (or *72), 10 for those 10XX type services.

 -Note that if your BCM allows users access to Mailbox Manager then you are at risk of being hacked.

 -The login via the browser does not have a maximum attempts setting so it can be hacked easily from the outside world by an automated script